The best hotels in Rabat

 Agdal is more practical.
 It borders the city center, Avenue Fal Ould Oumeir has decent restaurants and cafés, and The Dolder Rabat here gives you luxury without full isolation.
 For business travelers or longer stays, Agdal makes more sense.
 For pure indulgence, Souissi wins.

-Rabat's best neighborhoods
+Rabat's best hotel regions

 The Medina and Kasbah des Oudaias are where the character lives.
 If this is your first time in Rabat, stay in the Medina or Hassan. you'll walk to everything that matters.